Manuel Kleiner

 - development of cutting-edge methods for microbial community analyses focusing on metagenomics and high-end mass spectrometry based metaproteomics

-Learn more at https://kleinerlab.cals.ncsu.edu/
+Learn more at the Kleiner Lab Website.

 Education